nus-cs2103-AY1617S2/addressbook-level4/README.md

 #### Acknowledgements

+* The original source of this code was used from the sample project created by [SE-EDU initiative](https://github.com/se-edu/addressbook-level4).
-* Some parts of this sample application were inspired by the excellent [Java FX tutorial](http://code.makery.ch/library/javafx-8-tutorial/) by *Marco Jakob*.
+* Some parts of TaskBoss were inspired by the excellent [Java FX tutorial](http://code.makery.ch/library/javafx-8-tutorial/) by *Marco Jakob*.
+* [Natty](http://natty.joestelmach.com/) date parser by *Joe Stelmach*.

 #### Licence : [MIT](LICENSE)